fl-hub/ledstrip_wled_guide/README.md

   <li>Now, we connect the capacitor to the power rails.
 Make sure you get the positive to the positive and negative to the negative.
 Swapping the polarity can cause the capacitor to <a target="_blank" href="https://youtu.be/xjchpcL63Zo?si=n7bRZdduHTCb5K_G&t=18">explode</a>.</li>
   <li>We can now solder two cables (do one red, one black for simplicity) to position 1 or the power rails.
 Make sure you use the right lenght for the cables.
 The other end go into the positive and negative position of the DC plug adapter.</li>
   <li>At this stage, I would make a pause on the microcontroller and turn to the box.
 I used a very simple electronic junction box with 10x6x2.5 cm.
 Before you can put the microcontroller inside, you will have to drill a hole for the DC plug in one end and a smaller whole to pass the 3 pin female LED strip connector.
 I made a small circular whole for this and left the connector part outside of the box as it was easy to drill a hole than to cut the perfect square for the connector. **Make sure you have all the precautions while drilling and that you measure the position and size of the necessary hole**.</li>
-  <li>Before passing the 3 pin connector through its hole in the case and solder it in place I decided to add a heat shrink tube around it for better looks and extra protection, as part of this cable would hang out of my case.
+  <li>Before passing the 3 pin connector through its hole in the case and solder it in place, I decided to add a heat shrink tube around it for better looks and extra protection, as part of this cable would hang out of my case.
 Do not wrap the tube around the whole cable as you still need enough space to maneuvering it inside the case while soldering.
 They go to different places in the breadboard.</li>
   <li>Heat the tube with a hot gun or a hair drier (good home solutions).</li>
   <li>You can now pass it through its whole in the case.
 Afterwards, you will have to solder the positive (red cable) and negative (whie cable) to their positions on the breadboard.
 Solder it to the other end of the rail (e.g. position 30).
 Its important that at the end the power rail has the following order of connections DC plug > ESP32 > Capacitor > LED.</li>
-  <li>After soldering the power cables, now you can solder the data cable (green cable) to the breadboard on the GPIO4 position of the ESP32.
+  <li>After soldering the power cables, you can now solder the data cable (green cable) to the breadboard on the GPIO4 position of the ESP32.
 Check the diagram.
-Note, you will have to remove the ESP32 for this step so you can access the breadboard.</li>
+You will have to remove the ESP32 for this step so you can access the breadboard.</li>
   <li>You can now put the board in place inside your case.</li>
   <li>Congrats!
-Your microcontroller is build and ready, now you can install WLED on the ESP32.</li>
+Your microcontroller is built!
+Now, you can install WLED on the ESP32.</li>

   <p></p>
   <p>Below some examples using the controller I made:</p>